HenriqueJoanoni/edusense-project/README.md

 - Step 2: Backend processing
     - Laravel receives the event, authenticates device, stores raw event, then attempts to resolve student_id by matching UID or code.
-    - After student resolution, backend creates an attendance_records entry with metadata.
+    - After student resolution, backend creates an attendances entry with metadata.
     - Backend emits a PubNub message to the frontend to update real-time dashboards.
 - Step 3: Post-processing and analytics